Beyond Wald's Equation and the Optional Sampling Theorem: Introduction

 \section{Introduction}

 The study of martingales and their stopping times has been fundamental to probability theory and its applications.
 In this paper, we examine two key aspects of this relationship: the expectation of stopped martingales and conditions needed to ensure that extended-valued stopping times are finite almost surely.
-Our first result extends the classical optional stopping theorem by providing conditions under which the expected value of a stopped martingale can be characterized by a finite real number, even when the stopping time may be infinite with positive probability.
+The first of these results extends the classical optional stopping theorem by providing conditions under which the expected value of a stopped martingale can be characterized by a finite real number, even when the stopping time may be infinite with positive probability.

-The second main result addresses a practical question in martingale theory: When can we guarantee that an extended-valued stopping time is finite?
-We present sufficient conditions that ensure this property and demonstrate their individual necessity through counter-examples.
-Our analysis reveals interesting connections between the ``wobbling'' behavior of martingales and their stopping properties.
+The second addresses a practical question in martingale theory: When can we guarantee that an extended-valued stopping time is finite almost surely?
+We present sufficient conditions that ensure this property and demonstrate their individual necessity through counterexamples.
+Our analysis reveals connections between the ``wobbling'' behavior of martingales and their stopping properties.

-We also introduce three families of sums of i.i.d.~mean zero random variables with distinct characteristics, demonstrating how our theoretical results apply in specific contexts.
-These families provide concrete examples where the expected overshoot remains constant within each family, leading to explicit calculations of the key quantities in Theorem 1.
-Later this application of constant expected overshoot is expanded to general martingales.
+We also introduce three families of sums of i.i.d.~mean-zero random variables with distinct characteristics, demonstrating how our theoretical results apply in specific contexts.
+These families provide concrete examples in which the expected overshoot remains constant within each family, leading to explicit calculations of the aforementioned $L$.